 They resided on a farm on the Genesee River, just south of South Park (Genesee Valley Park), Rochester, NY.
 Rinaldo was a farmer and later in life a real estate dealer.
 Rinaldo and Martha had one boy, Vincent, who was born May 13, 1874, and three girls: including Grace (married a Kingsley), born May 5, 1882, Mabel who married Charles Barons on June 14, 1900, and Blanche.
 Rinaldo died May 7, 1923.
 When Martha Eliza was in her death bed, she was asked if she was afraid to die.
 Her answer was, "No, why should I be when I am going to one who has always been my friend and I know he loves me."
 Her last words were, "The Lord is my shepherd.
 I don't want anything.
 Meet me in heaven."
+Martha Eliza Converse's younger brother was Willard E. Converse.
+Williard's granddaughter was Maxine Converse Deady.
+Maxine's son is Patrick Deady who DNA confirms is related to Laure Johns.

 26 (9) The descent is via Blanche Myrtle Thompson, who was born as the third child, August 30, 1877 and was an English teacher at Benedict College, the Republican Committeewoman for South Carolina, and was invited to opening of the George Washington Bridge on October 24, 1931.
 She wrote a personal poem to every member of the family every year for their birthday.
 She married Reverend Frederick Coachefer Redfern (born December 4, 1866 in West Stockwith, Nottinghamshire, England) on July 9, 1897.
 Frederick at that time was a senior at the University of Rochester and pastor of the Plymouth Ave.
-Baptist Church (still standing with original stained glass at 835 South Ave.), a church that he founded and where Blanche was the soprano singer.
+Baptist Church.
+He met his wife Blanche at the church where she sang in the choir.

 Dr. Frederick C. Redfern, an appointee of the American Baptist Home Society, was Dean of Benedict College, Columbia, SC for 16 years and Professor of History and Economics for 8 years (living at 1129 Maple Ave., house still there), and from 1930 to 1933, Professor of Philosophy, Shaw University, Raleigh, NC.
-Frederick was an early proponent of black rights, knew Fredrick Douglass, the great emancipator and liberator, and was on the platform at the dedication of the Frederick Douglass Monument made by Theodore Roosevelt in 1899 at Rochester, NY and knew Douglass until his death on February 20, 1895.
-The Douglass monument is located today at Highland Park (many members of the Redfern family are buried at nearby Mount Hope Cemetery as is Douglass).
+Frederick was an early proponent of black rights, knew Fredrick Douglass, the great emancipator and liberator, and was on the platform at the dedication of the Frederick Douglass Monument made by Theodore Roosevelt in 1899 at Rochester, NY.